-Thang, Kakuam, Thom, Ketum, Maeng Da, Kakum, Green Malay, Red Sumatra, Mambog, Kedemba, Ithang, Biak-Biak or Biak.
+Thang, Kakuam, Thom, Ketum, Maeng Da, Kakum, Green Malay, Red Sumatra, Mambog, Kedemba, Ithang, Biak-Biak, Biak.

-What Are the Signs of Kratom and Kratom Tea Abuse?
+What Are the Signs of Kratom or Kratom Tea Abuse?

-Is Kratom and Kratom Tea addictive?
-And Difficulty of Kratom Withdrawal
+Is Kratom (Katom) and Kratom Tea addictive?
+Difficulty of Kratom Withdrawal

 Withdrawal from kratom is characterized by symptoms similar to those resulting from narcotics cessation and can manifest in varying degrees of severity, depending on level of addiction.
 Withdrawal symptoms include restlessness, excessive sweating, tremors, aches and pains, aggression and hostility, sleeplessness, convulsive movements, nausea, fatigue, and hallucinations.
 Furthermore, heavy use results in physiological changes that make it difficult and even dangerous for users to stop without professional supervision.